RedBearAK/toshy/README.md

 ### More Will Follow...

-I'll add to this as more testing happens and more reports come in.
+I'll add to this as more testing happens and more reports/questions come in.